tomconte/codebox-ai/README.md

 This enables you to create powerful AI assistants that can execute Python code, analyze data, create visualizations, and handle file operations in a secure environment.

-> 🔜 **Coming Soon**: Examples of integrating CodeBox-AI with OpenAI and Anthropic models.

 ## Features ✨

 - 🔒 Secure code execution in isolated Docker containers